VLD62/SQL/README.md

 # SQL
-Purpose of this repository is to store useful SQL queries.
+Purpose of this repository is to store useful SQL queries and hints.
 ----------------------------------------------------------
 26.01.2016
 ----------------------------------------------------------